CBS News, New York, CBS News, New York, drivers waiting six hours at Midtown gas station.

 I want to have more things taking place in the private sector with a profit motive where people get things done because there's a reason for it.

-I want it running smoothly, I want government to do what it can do and do it well, and I want it smaller.
+I want government to do what it can do and do it well.

-That's that's uh that's uh got us into this mess.
+That's got us into this mess.

-All he's talking about smaller government.
+All he's talking about is smaller government.

-You are talking about smaller government, you and Governor Christie, yep, we're gonna streamline it all.
+You and Governor Christie, yep, we're going to streamline it all.

-So President Obama, you are admitting to people who will listen and put two and two together that the solution to the crisis in the aftermath of Hurricane Sandy is the policies of the past.
+So, President Obama, you are admitting to people who will listen and put two and two together that the solution to the crisis in the aftermath of Hurricane Sandy is the policies of the past that equal smaller government and more money in individuals' back pockets and more power in the private sector to get things done.

 Did you hear about this?

-Oh no, I'm not kidding you.
+So you can't, oh no, I'm not kidding you.

 I wouldn't make this up.